Toruitas/drawing-tool/README.md

 * React + Redux perfect project use case, boostrapped with Create React App
 * WebGL drawing multiple and new shapes hard to grok, but grokked in the end
 * ParcelJS's Rust -> WASM conversion breaks `Vec<T>`
-* Removed WASM in the end, in a major disappointment
+* Removed WASM for this version, in a major disappointment
 * Drawing tool works pretty alright!
 Same features as Blackboard Collab Ultra's streaming drawing tool!
 * Deployed on Zeit: https://drawing-tool.now.sh/